-Potable water would be used during construction of the proposed power plant facilities for various purposes including personal consumption and sanitation, concrete formulation, preparation of other mixtures needed to construct the facilities, equipment washdown, general cleaning, dust suppression, and fire protection.
-Potable water associated with construction activities would be obtained from ground water drawn from permanent onsite wells.
-Portable toilets would minimize requirements for additional sanitary water during construction.
-Ground water from the shallower Lower Wilcox aquifer using two or more onsite wells would be the water source for potable uses (e.g., drinking water, restrooms, showers).
-It is expected that the ground water would receive treatment for iron removal and would also be treated with a biocide.
+Potable water would be used during construction of the proposed power plant facilities for various purposes including personal consumption and sanitation.
+Potable water would be provided by the local utility during both construction and operation.
+Water from small, permanent shallow wells located on the plant site would provide fresh water from the Lower Wilcox aquifer for concrete formulation, preparation of other mixtures needed to construct the facilities, equipment washdown, general cleaning, dust suppression, and fire protection.
+Portable toilets would minimize requirements for additional potable/sanitary water during construction.
 Potable uses would consume an estimated 3,000 gallons per day (gpd).
-During power plant operation, water for potable needs would be obtained from these onsite wells.